danak6jq/Seeed-LoRa-E5/README.md

 - LoRaWAN Gateway connected to LoRaWAN Network Server(e.g. TTN; I am using a local gateway and local ChirpStack server)

 - Prepare an USB TypeC cable and a ST-LINK.
-Connect the TypeC cable to the TypeC port for power and serial communication, connect the ST-LINK to the SWD pins like this (recommend connecting nRST as well):
+Connect the TypeC cable to the TypeC port for power and serial communication, connect the ST-LINK to the SWD pins like this (recommend connecting Vcc and nRST as well):

 ![image](https://user-images.githubusercontent.com/942815/145846356-6c3d4828-18b1-40a3-a6d0-25d979629093.png)